Skip to content

 Employee Defensiveness

-Many people struggle to hear that they haven’t performed to their potential or that their behavior has prompted critical feedback.
+Many people struggle to hear that they haven’t performed to their potential or that their behaviour has prompted critical feedback.
 Defensive responses are common in the appraisal process and can make it challenging to move the discussion forward.
 Sometimes, taking a break or allowing the employee time to collect their thoughts is necessary.
 Putting yourself in your employee’s shoes and thinking about how you might feel if confronted with feedback can help you respond calmly to whatever they say.

 Legal Issues